JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/README.md

 The `cat` command simply [catenates](http://www.merriam-webster.com/dictionary/catenate) the lines from the file name you give it out to the screen so you can see what's inside the file.
 That's all.

-* Now we're going to execute the same file to run the commands inside of it.
-Type `./01_install_globals.sh`
+* Type `./01_install_globals.sh` now to execute the same file to run the commands inside of it.

 If this works, you should start to see output like this: